hackmanser/climate/without-hot-air/src/chap26.md

 ## Notes

-[^1]: *"Loss of wind causes Texas power grid emergency".* [[<span class="websitetitle">2l99ht</span>](http://tinyurl.com/2øl99ht)] Actually, my reading of this news article is that this event, albeit unusual, was an example of normal power grid operation.
+[^1]: *"Loss of wind causes Texas power grid emergency".* [[2l99ht](http://tinyurl.com/2øl99ht)] Actually, my reading of this news article is that this event, albeit unusual, was an example of normal power grid operation.
 The grid has industrial customers whose supply is interruptible, in the event of a mismatch between supply and demand.
 Wind output dropped by 1.4 GW at the same time that Texans’ demand increased by 4.4 GW, causing exactly such a mismatch between supply and demand.
 The interruptible supplies were interrupted.
 Everything worked as intended.
-Here is another example, where better power-system planning would have helped: "Spain wind power hits record, cut ordered." [[<span class="websitetitle">3x2kvv</span>](http://tinyurl.com/3x2kvv)] Spain’s average electricity consumption is 31 GW.
+Here is another example, where better power-system planning would have helped: "Spain wind power hits record, cut ordered." [[3x2kvv](http://tinyurl.com/3x2kvv)] Spain’s average electricity consumption is 31 GW.
 On Tuesday 4th March 2008, its wind generators were delivering 10 GW.
 "Spain’s power market has become particularly sensitive to fluctuations in wind."

-[^2]: *Supporters of wind energy play down this problem: "Don’t worry – individual wind farms may be intermittent, but taken together, the sum of all wind farms is much less intermittent."* For an example, see the website <span class="websitetitle">yes2wind.com</span>, which, on its page "debunking the myth that wind power isn’t reliable" asserts that "the variation in output from wind farms distributed around the country is scarcely noticeable." [<span class="websitetitle">www.yes2wind.com/intermittency\_debunk.html</span>](http://www.yes2wind.com/intermittency_debunk.html)
+[^2]: *Supporters of wind energy play down this problem: "Don’t worry – individual wind farms may be intermittent, but taken together, the sum of all wind farms is much less intermittent."* For an example, see the website yes2wind.com, which, on its page "debunking the myth that wind power isn’t reliable" asserts that "the variation in output from wind farms distributed around the country is scarcely noticeable." [www.yes2wind.com/intermittency\_debunk.html](http://www.yes2wind.com/intermittency_debunk.html)

-[^3]: *The total output of the wind fleet of the Republic of Ireland.* Data from <span class="websitetitle">eirgrid.com</span> [[<span class="websitetitle">2hxf6c</span>](http://tinyurl.com/2hxf6c)].
+[^3]: *The total output of the wind fleet of the Republic of Ireland.* Data from eirgrid.com [[2hxf6c](http://tinyurl.com/2hxf6c)].

 [^4]: *...wind is intermittent, even if we add up lots of turbines covering a whole country.
 The UK is a bit larger than Ireland, but the same problem holds there too.* Source: Oswald et al. (2008).